AlexsLemonade/training-modules/intro-to-R-tidyverse/00b-debugging_resources.md

 you use R. Many of these can be relatively simple to fix if you know what they mean, so we have explained what are the most likely origins of these errors and where applicable, we've also included helpful StackOverflow posts or other articles that go over the same or similar problems.
+Also remember that when we use this notation: '<FILL_IN_THE_BLANK>', these are placeholders for whatever specific object, filename, function name or what have you, might be reported.

 _Example Error 1:_ "No such file or directory"
 ```